MarWaltz/TUD_RL/README.md

 - [OpenAI Gym](https://github.com/openai/gym)
 - [PyTorch](https://github.com/pytorch/pytorch)

-In order to use the package to its full capabilites it is recommended to also install the following dependencies:
+In order to use the package to its full capabilites, it is recommended to install the following dependencies:

 - [MinAtar](https://github.com/kenjyoung/MinAtar)
 - [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/user/games.html)